w3th4nds/bcc-compiler/README.md

 **Notes:**

 ```

+The register use is just plain wrong.
+Deal with it.

 Q: Why is there no "sub rsp, X" in all my functions, even though local variables are declared ?

 A: The System V ABI for x86-64 specifies a red zone of 128 bytes below %rsp.
 These 128 bytes belong to the function as long as it doesn't call any other function (it is a leaf function).